 This is a Chuck Norris movie, so you know he’s going to kick a bunch of ass.
-It came out in 1985, released by Orion pictures.
+Code of Silence came out in 1985, released by Orion pictures.
 Forget the plot.
 Here’s a summary.
 Details are from Wikipedia.
 I caught it on Amazon Prime Video.

 Chuck Norris is Sergeant Eddie Cusack, apparently with the Chicago PD.
 Opening scenes show a variety of characters who seem to be just hanging around.
 Obviously, they are cops, waiting for something to go down.
 And it does.

 A confidential informant pretends to set up a massive drug by in an upstairs room.
 He’s wired for sound, so the undercover cops loitering around can hear what’s going on.
 Everybody gets together around a table, and piles of cash and powder change hands.

 Bad news.
 Another gang wants to horn in, so they set up shop in a room directly across the alley and machine gun the contents of the drug room.
 Then they lay a ladder across the alley and tread over to pilfer the contents, but cash only.

 This goes wrong on two levels.
 First, one of the shot-up druggies is not dead, and he drops an opposing ganger into the alley with a couple of well-situated shots.
 Then the cops rush in and make mash of what’s left.

 One of the cops is street-weary Detective Cragie (Ralph Foody), who gets jumpy and pumps two slugs into a building tenant.
 Cusack’s partner, Detective Nick Kopalas (Joe Guzaldo), watches as Cragie covers up the crime by planting a gun on the dead teenager.
 This introduces the theme of the movie, the code of silence.
 Police officers don’t rat out fellow cops when they screw up this way.
 Anyhow, Cusack refuses to go along with any cover-up, with the code of silence, hence the title.